-Rainwater collection in a cold climate is a subject that has had very little attention.
-Only a few have prepared any guidelines for water collection in cold climates.
-One document that has provided most of the information in this paper is from the Alaska Building Research group titled Water Cistern Construction for Small Houses, Series HCM-0155.
-There are a few other documents that talk about natural disasters and water security as well as how to store water in cold climates, but the Alaska series is by far the most detailed.
-Winter hydrologic conditions-ice, freezing temperatures, snow, and snowmelt-present special considerations for water collection and stormwater runoff.
-This paper discusses a list of items that can help with rainwater collection in cold climates.
+- Only a few have prepared any guidelines for water collection in cold climates. - Alaska Building Research group titled Water Cistern Construction for Small Houses, Series HCM-0155. - Natural disasters and water security as well as how to store water in cold climates - Winter hydrologic conditions-ice, freezing temperatures, snow, and snowmelt-present special considerations for water collection and stormwater runoff.